 - Tropicana – ($20 for valet on T-Mobile Arena event days)

 Note: Most Downtown Las Vegas hotels already charge for paid parking, although some do waive the fee for hotel guests.
-Additionally, you can park for free during mall hours at the Fashion Show Mall on the Vegas Strip.
+Additionally, you can park for free during mall hours at the Fashion Show Mall on the Vegas Strip and Shops at Crystals.

-In 2016 free parking on the Las Vegas Strip became a thing of the past for the most part.
-As you can see, there are still some options for finding free parking on the Las Vegas Strip, however most of the casinos owned by the big 2 (MGM Resorts & Caesars Entertainment) are going to hit your wallet unless you utilize one of the strategies we have mentioned above.
+Free parking on the Las Vegas Strip mostly went away after 2016.
+As you can see, there are still some options for finding free parking on the Las Vegas Strip.
+However, most of the casinos owned by the big 2 (MGM Resorts & Caesars Entertainment) are going to hit your wallet, unless you utilize one of the strategies mentioned above.